NTX-McGill/NeuroTechX-McGill-2021/software/speller/data_collection_platform/README.md

 ## Setup environment

-If you are setting up on Linux/Mac install the package `sudo apt install libpq-dev`
+If you are setting up on Linux install the package `sudo apt install libpq-dev` If you are setting up on Mac install the package using Homebrew instead

-1. Create environment using conda: `conda env create -f environment.yml`
+1. For Linux, Create environment using conda: `conda env create -f environment.yml`
     - For Windows: `conda env create -f environment_windows.yml`
     - *TODO create environment_windows.yml (for devs working on Windows)
+    - For MacOS: `conda env create -f environment_macOS.yml`

 ## Running the application